The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Chase credit cards for business are popular due to their lucrative rewards categories and bonus offers, as well as their affiliation with the Chase Ultimate Rewards program.
-Some Chase business credit cards, however, are geared toward business owners who travel, while others are better for people who prefer to redeem their rewards for cash back, merchandise or gift cards.
+Chase credit cards for business are popular thanks to their lucrative rewards categories and bonus offers, as well as their affiliation with the Chase Ultimate Rewards program.
+Some Chase business credit cards are geared toward business owners who travel, while others are better for people who prefer to redeem their rewards for cash back, merchandise or gift cards.

-If you’re in the market for a business card from Chase, it’s important to look at the top Chase credit card options to see which one might work best for your goals.
-To help in your search, we’ve broken down the best Chase business credit cards according to different types of business needs.
+If you’re in the market for a business card from Chase, consider all top Chase credit card options to see which one might work best for your goals.
+We break down the best cards according to different types of business needs to help you choose your next business credit card.

 Ink Business Unlimited Credit Card: Best for flat-rate cash rewards